tdt/core/README.md

 This can be done by using [composer](http://getcomposer.org/) and performing <b>composer install</b> in the directory of the tdt/start location.
 You can recognize this location by the presence of a composer.json file.

+If you're planning on using the tdt/core as stand alone, you'll have to use the configuration of tdt/start and a mapping of the routes to their respective regular expression.
+This information can be found on [this link](https://github.com/tdt/start/blob/master/app/config/cores.example.json).

 # tdt/core's purpose

 The DataTank's purpose is to open up data via a set of parameters (i.e. where is your datafile located), an return it to a user in a certain format.
 Next to that users can also perform